ShantanuDhadwe/Mutual-Fund-Allocation-Tracker/README.md

 Usage
 Place Data Files:

-Ensure your mutual fund data files are in the same directory as the Python script or update the paths accordingly.
+Ensure your mutual fund data files are in the same directory as the Python script or update the paths in the code accordingly.
 Run the Script:

 BASH